techbantu/GharSe/README.md

 ---

-## 🌟 Vision
+## 🌟 About

-GharSe is revolutionizing the food delivery industry by creating a trusted marketplace where home chefs can share their culinary talents with the world.
-Unlike traditional food delivery platforms, we focus on authentic, homemade cuisine prepared with love and cultural heritage.
+GharSe is a marketplace connecting home chefs with customers seeking authentic, homemade cuisine.
+The platform enables chefs to share their culinary skills while customers discover dishes prepared with traditional recipes and cultural heritage.

 ---